 Welcome to Trinity Hill Care Center

 Selecting a nursing facility can be difficult.
-Even after visiting, it’s hard to evaluate the care that each place provides.
-In an effort to help consumers, the Centers for Medicare and Medicaid developed the 5 Start Quality Rating System to provide residents and families with an easy to understand summary of nursing home quality.
+Even after visiting, it’s hard to evaluate the care that each location provides.
+In an effort to help consumers, the Centers for Medicare and Medicaid developed the Five Star Quality Rating System to provide residents and families with an easy to understand summary of nursing home quality.
 Nursing homes are given one to five stars.
 One star for being much below average to five star for being much above average.
-Trinity Hill is proud to have achieved CMS’s highest 5 Star rating!
+Trinity Hill is consistently rated as Four or Five Stars by CMS.
 Continue reading

 All the latest news, discussion, and updates from the iCare & Touchpoints Rehab team.

 August 16, 2019The staff and residents of Touchpoints at Bloomfield had an outstanding time dunking the “shark”, Administrator Jaime Faucher.
 Staff and residents participated in throwing the bean bags into the sharks mouth.
 If they hit the target Jaime the Shark was “dunked” with very cold water by Recreation Director Cindy Payne.
 The week included a visit from a shark expert who spoke on a shark’s day to day life, made shark teeth necklaces and of course watched the popular 1970’s film Jaws.

 Three veterans who are current residents at Silver Springs Care Center in Meriden took part in an equine therapy program through Manes and Motions, a Therapeutic Riding Center operated by Hospital for Special Care in New Britain.
 According to the Manes website, “riding a horse gives you freedom and empowerment through movement.
 A horse can be a powerful motivator in reviewing or reinforcing many behavioral, physical, mental, social and emotional goals.”